clojure-quant/quanta/README.md

 # ta [![GitHub Actions status |pink-gorilla/trateg](https://github.com/pink-gorilla/trateg/workflows/CI/badge.svg)](https://github.com/pink-gorilla/trateg/actions?workflow=CI)[![Clojars Project](https://img.shields.io/clojars/v/org.pinkgorilla/ta.svg)](https://clojars.org/org.pinkgorilla/ta)

+## What is TA?

-Trateg is a technical analysis platform written in Clojure.
+TA is a technical analysis datascience platform written in Clojure.
-You can see charts with indicators and run backtests.
-You can also do complex datamining with the timeseries.

-Trateg relies on techml dataset and goldly-docs.
+- Ease of Use: TA tries to get out of your way so that you can focus on algorithm development.
+See below for a code example.

+- "Batteries Included": many common statistics like moving average and linear regression can be readily accessed from within a user-written algorithm.

+- TechML Dataset Integration: Input of historical data and output of performance statistics are based on TechML DataSet.

+- Statistics and Machine Learning Libraries:
+You can use libraries like matplotlib, scipy, statsmodels, and sklearn to support development, analysis, and visualization of state-of-the-art trading systems.

+- Extensible: UI is based on [goldy-docs](https://github.com/pink-gorilla/goldly) , so you can create websites / dashboards / notebooks quickly.

 ## bybit data import